Piyusharora12/sonobarr/README.md

 1. **Sign in** with the bootstrap admin credentials.
 Create additional users from the **User management** page (top-right avatar → *User management*).
 2. **Configure integrations** via the **Settings** button (top bar gear icon).
 Provide your Lidarr endpoint/key and optional YouTube key (can both be set in .env or UI)
 3. **Fetch Lidarr artists** with the left sidebar button.
 Select the artists you want to base discovery on.
 4. Hit **Start**.
 Sonobarr queues batches of similar artists and streams them to the grid.
-Cards show genre, popularity, listeners, and a color-coded status LED as well as similarity (according to Last.fm)
+Cards show genre, popularity, listeners, similarity (from Last.fm), plus a status LED dot in the image corner.
-5. Use **Bio** and **Listen** buttons for deeper context.
+5. Use **Bio** and **Listen** buttons for deeper context - the bio modal keeps Last.fm paragraph spacing intact.
 Click **Add to Lidarr** to push the candidate back into your library; feedback appears on the card immediately.
 6. Stop or resume discovery anytime.
 Toast notifications keep everyone informed when conflicts or errors occur.

 ### AI-powered prompts

 - Click the **AI Assist** button on the top bar to open a prompt modal.
-- Describe the mood, genres, or examples you're craving (e.g. “dreamy synth-pop like M83 but calmer”).
+- Describe the mood, genres, or examples you're craving (e.g. "dreamy synth-pop like M83 but calmer").
 - Provide an OpenAI API key through the settings modal (or `.env`) to unlock the feature; without a key the assistant stays disabled.
 - The assistant picks a handful of seed artists, kicks off a discovery session automatically, and keeps streaming cards just like a normal Lidarr-driven search.